top of page

 What are the key Australian standards for harness inspections?

-AS/NZS 1891.4:2025 covers selection, use, and maintenance with stricter dynamic testing and labelling.
-AS 5532:2025 updates harness systems for higher weight capacities and shock absorption.
+AS/NZS 1891.4:2025 covers selection, use, and maintenance, with stricter dynamic testing and labelling requirements.
+AS 5532:2025 updates harness systems to support higher weight capacities and improved shock absorption.
 WA WHS Act (s19, r78-79) mandates logs and competent checks.

 What are the steps for a daily pre-use harness inspection?